andyguestysj/dp4g/_docs/topics/3-pyOOOPs/pyoops-1.md

 ### Class Attributes

 In Python member variables are called *attributes*.
-They are added to the class definition as normal (for Python variables).
+They are added to the class definition as normal (for Python variables). **Class attributes** are *shared between all objects of the class*.
+If you change a class attribute for one object of the class you *change it for all objects of that class*.

 ```python
 class Dog: